 If it was for FDR’s third re-election announcement, it would look like this:

 WASHINGTON, D.C. —-

-Then you would start the first sentence of your press release immediately after the three dashes.
+Then you start the first sentence of your press release immediately after the three dashes.

 Your first paragraph should be a synopsis of your entire press release.

 Don’t bury the lead as they say in the news reporting business.